-- The first step would be account registration on the Todoist website.
-If you navigate yourself to https://todoist.com/prefs/integrations, you will see your personal API token, as depicted in the picture below.
+- Nnavigate to https://todoist.com/prefs/integrations.
+You will see your personal API token, as depicted in the picture below.
 You will need this API token to pull the data, therefore save it!

 Putting it together, we get the full API Request URL:

-Now when we collected everything we needed, let’s pull some data!
+Now that we’ve collected everything we need, let’s pull some data!
 Open API Connector to import the data into the sheets.

 - In the Create tab, enter the API URL we just created.